mainlp/mainlp.github.io/_pages/projects.md

 Unless otherwise specified, all projects can be either at the MSc or BSc level.
 The exact scope of the project will be determined in a meeting before the start of the project.

 *Important note for summer semester 2023*: We do not supervise industrial MSc/BSc thesis project (Industrieabschlussarbeiten) this semester.
-We cannot supervise students with "Hauptfach Informatik" this semester.

 Regularly <b>check back for updates</b> on thesis project suggestions.